The content of this website may contain affiliate links and we may be compensated (at no cost to you!). Thank you for your support!

 Owned by a local couple, Sweet ColoraDOUGH offers a yummy sandwiches and savory bagels for lunch and a bar with craft beers, wine, and spirits upstairs!

-Founded in fall 2016 by Caroline Glover, Annette offers scratch to table dishes in Aurora (just outside of Denver), and in 2019 Caroline was named one of the 10 best new chefs in America by Food and Wine Magazine.
+Founded in fall 2016 by Caroline Glover, Annette offers scratch to table dishes in Aurora (just outside of Denver).

 They’ve been nominated for 3 James Beard Awards, and in 2017, Annette was named one of the 50 best new restaurants by Bon Appetit.